JacobSeedorff21/BranchGLM/cran-comments.md

 BranchGLM
 ================

-This is a resubmission to fix the description.
+This is a submission to fix undefined behavior detected by UBSAN.